-As always, the Company will continue to seek investing in listed companies with foreseeable growth potentials and be aware of risks lying ahead.
-But starting from 2021, while the investment mandate of the Company remained in China-related securities, the investment sphere has been narrowed down from all industry sectors to the following five sectors, namely new energy, high tech & internet-related, consumptions, land logistics and healthcare-related.
+As always, the Company will continue to seek investing in listed companies with foreseeable growth potentials and be aware of risks lying ahead within the five sectors, namely new energy, high tech & internet-related, consumptions, telecommunications and healthcare-related.

 In respect of unlisted investment, the Investment Manager will continue to monitor closely the development the fully impaired investment and strike for appropriate exit opportunity.